Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Personalized Driving Benchmark

 \subsection{Driving Style Evaluation}

 Evaluating driving style is a critical yet underexplored aspect of personalized E2E-AD.
-Lack of standardized metrics prevents meaningful evaluation of inter-driver differences and model performance.
-Therefore, we present a three-step evaluation framework for personalized E2E-AD: (i) constructing style vectors to capture key dimensions of individual driving behavior, (ii) quantifying inter-driver differences, and (iii) applying scenario-specific normalization for consistent comparison across diverse contexts.
-Built on this framework, we introduce MMDSS, providing the first reproducible, quantitative analysis of driving styles.
+The lack of standardized metrics prevents meaningful evaluation of inter-driver differences and model performance.
+Therefore, we present a three-step evaluation framework for personalized E2E-AD: 1 constructing style vectors to capture key dimensions of individual driving behavior, 2) quantifying inter-driver differences, and 3) applying scenario-specific normalization for consistent comparison across diverse contexts.
+Built on this framework, we introduce MMDSS, providing the first reproducible, quantitative analysis of driving styles under the E2E-AD setting.